Vanity Fair (1911)

 Copyright 1911, Vitagraph Co. of America

-This post card is also from the Grand Theatre in Donora, Pennsylvania.
+This postcard is also from the Grand Theatre in Donora, Pennsylvania.

 Copyright 1911, Vitagraph Co. of America